 What happens if Procopio Overturns Haas?

 On a basic level, many more veterans would be made eligible for VA disability compensation if this case is decided in Mr. Procopio’s favor.
-Estimates on the number of Blue Water Navy Vietnam veterans who served within twelve nautical miles of the coast range from 50,000 to 90,000.
+Estimates on the number of Blue Water Navy Vietnam veterans who served within twelve nautical miles seaward of the demarcation line range from 50,000 to 90,000.
 VA’s response to a decision such as this could be to promulgate additional rules that take it into account.
 Our hope is that these 50,000-90,000 veterans would become entitled to benefits based on a presumption of herbicide exposure, reducing their evidentiary burden when seeking disability compensation for some conditions.
 In our experience, the Federal Circuit usually takes between two and four months to issue a decision.

 Currently, VA presumes that the following conditions are associated with exposure to Agent Orange:

 - AL Amyloidosis

 - Chronic B-cell Leukemias

 - Parkinson’s Disease

 - Peripheral Neuropathy

 - Prostate Cancer